Jas-Dinh/resist.ai/index.md

 # behind the product

-resist.ai combines phase contrast microscopy image data with Electronic Health Record (EHR) data to deliver a comprehensive set of personalized antibiotic recommendations.
+resist.ai uses two distinct modeling pipelines to deliver a comprehensive set of personalized antibiotic recommendations.
+The first pipeline uses computer vision and phase contrast microscopy image data to identify the bacteria causing an infection.
+The second uses the identified bacteria and Electronic Health Record (EHR) data to predict antibiotic susceptibilities.

 **1. Identify bacteria**
   - Requires minimal equipment: just a phase contrast microscope and a single photograph captured by a lab technician